 Then in 1986, Hardcastle composed yet another iconic recording with ‘The Wizard’, a new theme tune to ‘Top Of the Pops’.
 It remained the theme for nine years before another synth wizard Vince Clarke took up the mantle.
 After this imperial period, Hardcastle returned to his musical roots.
 He focussed on the American market and created the ‘Jazzmasters’ and ‘Hardcastle’ album series while in 2010, he won the Billboard award for Best International Musician.

 Described as “a kaleidoscopic double album of ethereal beats, hypnotic rhythms and sensuous soundscapes of warm electronic artistry”, it features nine brand new compositions and a collection of material previously unreleased in the UK.

 As the album title suggests, tracks such as ‘Return Of The Rainman’, ‘Journey To Tranquility’ and ‘Absolute Zero’ each possess a chilled but sunkissed vibe, perfect as an aperitif before the main course of continental nightlife.
-PAUL HARDCASTLE kindly took time out to talk to The Electricity Club about ‘19’ and beyond…
+Paul Hardcastle kindly took time out to talk about ‘19’ and beyond…

 What first inspired you to use technology to realise your artistic vision?